Fair week is over and everyone is settling back into somewhat of a normal routine.

 Eileen’s winning photography also impressed the judges.
 She received glowing remarks and took home four blue ribbons for her efforts.

-With judging under way, it was time to decorate the 4-H project booth.
-It was a challenge this year as the fair slogan was “Get Excited”.
-It all came together though, with a pink pig and a green and white tie dyed sheet.
+With judging underway, it was time to decorate the 4-H project booth.
+This year’s fair slogan was “Get Excited,” so decorating was challenging.
+However, a pink pig and a green and white tie-dye sheet made it all come together.

 They were “Excited”!